Benefits for families with children.

 Children who have reached majority (18 or over) can only be included after the end of their first vocational training or study if they are in gainful employment (self-employed or employed).
 This does not apply to employment with up to 20 hours of regular, weekly work, a traineeship arrangement or casual work (Mini-jobs).

 No child benefit or child benefit only up to the difference is paid for children for whom you, your spouse or another person with whom your child is in a parent-child relationship (e.g. foster parents) already receive benefits comparable to child benefit.

 Child benefit is entirely financed by tax revenue.
 No contributions are paid.

 Parental allowance (basic parental allowance (Basiselterngeld) and parent allowance plus (ElterngeldPlus)

-Parental allowance is received by mothers and/or fathers who live in the same household as their child, care for and raise their child themselves, and who are not in employment or have part-time employment (up to 30 hours per week).
+Parental allowance is received by mothers and/or fathers who live in the same household as their child, care for and raise their child themselves, and who are not in employment or have part-time employment (up to 32 hours per week).
 The basic parental allowance may be paid until the child's fourteenth months.
-Apart from the parental allowance (basic parental allowance) in its current form, the parent allowance plus can also be claimed for birth after 1 July 2015.
+Apart from the parental allowance (basic parental allowance) in its current form, the parents can also claim allowance plus.
 The parental allowance plus is paid for twice the period of time: one month of parental allowance = two months of parental allowance plus.
-If both parents work in four consecutive months on average between 25-30 hours per week, they will each receive additional monthly amounts of the parental allowance plus in these four months (partnership bonus).
+If both parents work in two to four consecutive months on average between 24-32 hours per week, they will each receive additional monthly amounts of the parental allowance plus in these months (partnership bonus).

 Spouses or partners who take care of the child after the birth (even if it is not their own) may receive parental allowance subject to the same conditions.
 This also applies to relatives up to the third degree, if the parents cannot look after their child alone on account of a hardship (illness, disability or death of the parents).